josephshin93/codesnippets/server/README.md

 - A simple log tracking the significant changes made to the server

+### Commit 9850292 - Added Cookie Session

+Added cookies to our app to remember our users, so that they do not need to sign into the app every time they navigate to our site.
+Cookies are set to last for 15 days at the moment.

+### Commit 16f37c3 - Change from Firestore JSON creds to variables in key file

+In order to deploy from Heroku we are going to have to have Heroku pass keys to our app because we don't want to store a JSON file with sensitive information on our repo.

+### Commit 5d30e54 - Change from Firebase DB to Firestore

+Updated the server to use Firestore instead of the Firebase DB.

+### Commit 54db7de - User Auth Flow

+Implemented user flow, so that when a new user signs in, we create a new user account.
+Otherwise, we sign the user back in with their previously assigned account.

 ### Commit 4483abf - Setting up OAuth
 Updated index.ts with routes for Google Auth